Chemistry Program at Fredonia

 At Fredonia, you will receive a broad-based education in the chemical sciences.
-Major areas include: general chemistry, organic chemistry, analytical chemistry, biochemistry, inorganic chemistry and physical chemistry.
+Choices in your chemistry major include general chemistry, organic chemistry, analytical chemistry, biochemistry, inorganic chemistry and physical chemistry.
 Fredonia prides itself in making sure you will be prepared for employment in industry, government labs or secondary education or to pursue graduate education in chemistry, related disciplines or professional schools.

 The Fredonia Difference

 While some schools may just focus on classroom teaching and others focus on research, at Fredonia you will receive BOTH.
 Also, for all core courses in this program, Chemistry majors are required to take a national exam.
 Fredonia students consistently score higher on the exam than the national average.
 The program offers two tracks; one for students with second majors or minors in related disciplines, and one designed for students interested in graduate or professional schools.

 Annual scholarships keep college affordable for Fredonia's science students.

 $2 million of instrumentation